ccasbre27/Konnichiwa/README.md

 # Konnichiwa こんにちは

 Konnichiwa is a project developed in React with Typescript to provide a solution about the assigned problems.
-It is a Single Page App based on the provided template.
+It is a Single Page App based on the provided template so I am using yarn.

 It is important to mention that I do not have so much knowledge with Typescript (C# is my strongest technologie), to be honest this has been the biggest thing I have ever made in Typescript.
 I have worked a little bit in React but with JS (I know some features about ES6), about Hooks I have used just useState.
 In addition, I am taking a course on Udemy, I started last month.

+## Run the project `yarn start`
+Runs the app in the development mode.<br>
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## React items
 I am using different items of React for example: